solecnugit/EFACT/README.md

         |-- dict_example
         |-- openssl
         |-- llvm_pass_for_VPC
+            |--changeBugOffset #a pass to change the bug offset in the llvm ir
             |--printfPass.cpp  #a pass to resolve the printf VPC.
-            |--va_listPass.cpp - #a pass to address the va_list VPC between ISAs.
+            |--va_list - #a pass to address the va_list VPC between ISAs.
-            |--va_listHelperFunc.cpp - #the source file for helper functions
+            |--rdtsc - #a pass to address the unsupport of the rdtsc on AArch64.
+            |--checkLinkerType #a pass to change the linker type wich AArch64 not support.
+            |--ExternalEntryPointRecovery #a pass to address the External Entry Point porblem.
             |--dlopen/symPass.cpp - #Passes to resolve the function loaded by dlopen/sym.